Graduate Department of

 ANG 5115r.
 Seminar in Archaeology (3).
 In this course, seminar topics vary from semester to semester.
 Past topics have included paleodemography, quantitative methods, research design, and others.
-May be repeated to a maximum of six semester hours.
+May be repeated within the same semester.
+Fifteen credit hours maximum.

 ANG 5117.
 Core Seminar in Archaeology (3).
 This course is designed to guide students to the essential works in archaeology of different parts of the world, whether they are classic readings or cutting-edge research.

 ANG 5126.
 Zooarchaeology (3).
 This course is a practical introduction to the analysis of animal (and some plant) remains from archaeological sites.
 This course uses lecture, laboratory experience, and readings to introduce the student to the interpretation of subsistence remains and their implications for the reconstruction of prehistoric environments, ritual or ceremonial usage, technological requirements for capture and processing, chronological affiliation, human economics (both prehistoric and historic), and dietary choice.

 ANG 5127.
 Advanced Zooarchaeology (3).
 Prerequisite: ANG 5126.
 This seminar is dedicated to learning and understanding data, analysis methods, and common software to assist with analysis and interpretations.
 This class covers in-depth all aspects of data collection, analysis, reporting and long-term preservation, including: structuring datasets.